misurida/eg-elements/doc/EgNumberInput.md

 Number inputs can be displayed using `<number-input>`.

-This component is a TextInput wrapper.
+This component is a [EgInput](https://github.com/misurida/eg-elements/blob/master/doc/EgInput.md) wrapper.
 It has a similar same structure and is using the same attributes (with others in addition to them).

 ## Events